 Throughout this journal you'll read suggestions and insights about how to use the materials for each series.
-These are many of the best practices gleaned from many different churches.
+These best practices have been gleaned from many different churches.
 However, it is important for you to adapt all these materials to fit your context.